US Open: NASDAQ up ahead of NVIDIA results

 Today's stabilisation allows investors to fully focus on NVIDIA's evening results.
 Due to the company's heavy reliance on just five companies (Microsoft, Amazon, SMC, Alphabet, and Meta), which account for over 50% of its revenue, the predictability of NVIDIA's revenue is slightly higher than for many other companies.
 Therefore, attention should focus on the details.
 Among others – how new products such as Rubin, Vera CPU and DGX Spark are doing.

-The company's shares are not moving in any particular direction, awaiting the report scheduled for 9:30 PM UK time.
-Micron and AMD are on the increase, however.
-The former is supported by the strike planned for Thursday by employees of one of its largest competitors, Samsung.
-The latter also benefits from target price increases by some analysts.
+The company's shares are up 2% awaiting the report scheduled for 9:30 PM UK time.
+Intel, Micron, AMD, Marvell Technology and ARM Holdings are all posting more notable gains however, supported by the planned strike of employees of one of its largest competitors, Samsung.
+AMD also seems to benefit from target price increases by some analysts.

 All this despite has happened in the absence of major changes in the macroeconomic and geopolitical environment.
 There will be no releases of market-critical macroeconomic data today (the next releases – the May PMIs – are scheduled to be published tomorrow).
 We also did not receive any specific announcements from Donald Trump, who continues his erratic rhetoric regarding war in Iran.